Connersville, Indiana: Religion

-Culture and recreation
+Culture

 Fayette County Public Library is located in the city.

-There is a golf course west of town known as Willowbrook Country Club.
+A golf course west of town is known as Willowbrook Country Club.

 Connersville has an indoor movie theater, Showtime Cinemas.

-There is a basketball stadium at the old high school at 19th and Grand ave, and a football field at the high school on Ranch Road where high school events are held.
-Both are available for other events, gymnastics, track and field, etc.
+A football field at the high school on Ranch Road hosts high school events like gymnastics, track and field, etc.

 Overnight and long-term camping are available at the Whitewater River Campground south of town.
 The Heritage MusicFest takes place every year in June at the campground.
 Local bands ranging in style from bluegrass to rock perform.

 Parks and preserves

 Roberts Park, located in the northeast corner of town, contains a public pool, community center, grandstand, and racetrack.
 It hosts the annual Fayette County Free Fair, a week-long event held late in the summer.

 Whitewater Memorial State Park is located adjacent to 5260 acre Brookville Lake about 10 mi southeast by east of Connersville near Liberty, Indiana.

 Manlove Park, about 8 mi northwest of downtown near Milton, is a recreation area around Manlove Lake.